 Some gluten-free packaged goods are high in fat, sugar, salt and calories.
-While it’s fine to consume these on occasion, over-reliance on these foods may contribute to weight gain, high cholesterol and high blood pressure, all of which increase risk of heart disease.
+While it’s fine to consume these on occasion, over-reliance on these foods may contribute to weight gain, high cholesterol, insulin resistance, and high blood pressure, all of which increase risk of heart disease.

 A concentrated source of empty calories that can contribute to weight gain, thus increasing risk for cardiovascular disease.
-Keep sugar intake to a minimum.
-Opt for fruits instead of candy and desserts.
+In addition, high levels of sugar intake have been associated with altered insulin resistance and blood lipid levels, both of which can also independently increase heart disease risk.
+Keep added sugar intake to a minimum.
+Opt for fruits instead of candies, baked goods, and other desserts.

 Be aware that some gluten-free foods (as well as non-gluten-free foods) contain large amounts of salt to satisfy our tastes, and also to act as a preservative.
 Most Americans get far more sodium than the body requires.
 High sodium intake can raise blood pressure levels, leading to increased heart disease risk.
 Read the Nutrition Facts labels on packaged foods, and prefer those with lower levels of sodium.
 Try to choose those with a “% Daily Value” for sodium of less than 20%, and preferably even less than that.
 When cooking at home, use herbs and spices to season foods in place of excessive amounts of salt.